suyashmahar/suyash-thesis/Chapters/puddles.typ

 #BoldParagraph("Example hybrid logging implementation.")
 To illustrate the flexibility of Puddle's log format, we will demonstrate how it can implement a hybrid (undo+ redo) logging scheme.
 Hybrid logging enables low programming complexity for application programmers that use undo logging while allowing libraries to implement their internals using faster but more complex redo logging.
 For example, PMDK uses hybrid logging to improve performance of allocation/free requests in transactions@pmdk-hybrid-logging.
 While we implement hybrid logging, the programmer can enable support for undo- or redo-only logging by creating only those entries in the log.

-#figure(image("../Figures/Puddles/hybrid-log-new.svg", width: 100%)) <fig:hybrid-log-desc>~
+#place(top, float: true, [#figure(image("../Figures/Puddles/hybrid-log-new.svg", width: 100%), caption: "Three stages of hybrid logging TX commit and recovery.
+Operations are instructions executed during commit stages.") <fig:hybrid-log-desc>~])

 #BoldParagraph("Transaction commit.")
 The application (perhaps via a library like `Libtx`) commits a transaction in three stages and without communicating with puddled.
 Some logging schemes may not need all three stages.
 For instance, a purely redo-based logging scheme could skip the undo stage.
 This is shown in @fig:hybrid-log-desc with the `sfence` and `clwb` ordering and the sequence numbers used for delineating the stages (elaborated on later in this section).
 The first two stages work on the undo and redo logs, respectively, and the final stage marks the log as invalid.
 These three stages are:

-+ #emph[Stage 1, Flush undo logged locations] (@fig:hybrid-log-desc a). `Libpuddles` goes through the undo log entries and makes the corresponding locations durable on the PM.
++ #emph[Stage 1, Flush undo logged locations] (@fig:hybrid-log-desc#{}a). `Libpuddles` goes through the undo log entries and makes the corresponding locations durable on the PM.

-+ #emph[Stage 2, Apply the redo log] (@fig:hybrid-log-desc b).
++ #emph[Stage 2, Apply the redo log] (@fig:hybrid-log-desc#{}b).
 Once all the undo-logged locations are flushed to PM, `Libpuddles` starts copying new data from the redo logs.
 Redo logged locations were unchanged before the commit, so, `Libpuddles` copies the new data from the log entry to the corresponding memory location.

-+ #emph[Stage 3, TX complete] (@fig:hybrid-log-desc c).
++ #emph[Stage 3, TX complete] (@fig:hybrid-log-desc#{}c).
 The transaction is complete, and all changes are durable.
 The log is marked as invalid.

 ~